 We have visited Bruton Lloyd’s offices.
 In addition, 33 clients and 35 tutors have completed an on-line survey.
-For an explanation of the different tutor sections in the Good Schools Guide see which tutor agency?

 The Good Schools Guide review of Bruton Lloyd

 Back in the early noughties, friends Ekaterina Ametistova and Anna Kunitsyna (who met at Moscow State University, where Ekaterina did an MSc in maths and Anna an MSc in physics) spotted a growing demand for tailored tutoring services among local Russian families.
 ‘Anna has two children and was increasingly hearing about the shortage of tutors available,’ says Ametistova.

 With Ametistova’s experience as investment banker in the City and Kunitsyna’s in management consulting, they reckoned they’d make a good...

 < TUTOR INDEX

 BRUTON LLOYD REVIEW CONTINUED >>